+In some instances, you can contact the keyboard manufacturer or, if it's a laptop the laptop manufacturer for a replacement.
 Unfortunately, in almost all situations it's necessary to replace the keyboard since most manufacturers do not have single keys available for purchase.
-However, in the case of a laptop many companies do offer keyboard key kits, which contain many of the parts necessary to fix their keyboards.
+However, many laptop companies offer keyboard key kits, which contain many of the parts necessary to fix their keyboards.

 Swap keyboard keys

-If the manufacturer does not have replacement keys or any kits available and there is a keyboard key that you don't frequently use such as the Windows key or menu key consider swapping it.
-You can remove any key that is the same size.
-For example if your H key was sticking or lost you could place the Windows menu key in its place.
+If the manufacturer does not have replacement keys or kits available, and there is a keyboard key that you don't frequently use, consider swapping them it.
+You can exchange any two keys that are the same size.
+For example if your "H" key were sticking or lost, you could replace it the Windows menu key.

 Notice: If this is a laptop key, keycap, or key component make sure you're getting a key or keyboard that is compatible with your model of laptop.
 There are dozens of different laptop keyboards and they are not all compatible with each other.

-If you need to replace a key because it's worn out consider purchasing a keyboard sticker set instead of replacing the key.
+If you need to replace a key because it's worn out, consider purchasing a keyboard sticker set instead of replacing the key entirely.
 These are available in most computer retail stores and online stores.